Public Interest Disclosure (Protection) Bill

 Overview

-This bill aims to strengthen protections for whistleblowers in the UK by establishing an independent Whistleblowing Commission.
-The Commission will set standards for handling whistleblowing cases, investigate wrongdoing, and provide redress for whistleblowers who suffer detriment.
-The bill also creates new criminal offences for retaliating against whistleblowers and for inadequately handling disclosures.
+This bill aims to strengthen protections for whistleblowers in the UK by creating a new independent Whistleblowing Commission.
+The Commission will set standards for handling whistleblowing cases, investigate allegations of wrongdoing, and provide redress for whistleblowers who suffer detriment.

 Description

-The Public Interest Disclosure (Protection) Bill establishes a Whistleblowing Commission with the primary duty of protecting whistleblowers and ensuring that their concerns are investigated and acted upon in the public interest.
+The bill establishes the Whistleblowing Commission, an independent body responsible for protecting whistleblowers and ensuring that their concerns are investigated and acted upon in the public interest.
 Key aspects include:

-• Protected Disclosures: Defines a "protected disclosure" as information disclosed in the reasonable belief it's in the public interest and reveals criminal offences, breaches of legal obligations, miscarriages of justice, risks to health and safety, environmental damage, financial mismanagement, or abuse of authority.
+- Protected Disclosures: Defines what constitutes a "protected disclosure" – information a person reasonably believes is in the public interest and reveals wrongdoing (e.g., criminal offences, breaches of legal obligations, health and safety risks, mismanagement of public funds).

-• Non-Disclosure Agreements (NDAs): Prohibits NDAs that prevent protected disclosures.
+- Non-Disclosure Agreements (NDAs): Makes NDAs void if they prevent protected disclosures.

 Government Spending

-The bill mandates that any expenditure incurred by the Secretary of State under this Act, and any increase in sums payable under other Acts attributable to this Act, will be paid out of money provided by Parliament.
-Specific figures are not provided in the bill text.
+The bill states that any expenditure incurred by the Secretary of State under the Act, and any increase in sums payable under other Acts attributable to this Act, will be met from money provided by Parliament.
+No specific figures are provided.

 Groups Affected